agileware/civicrm-end-user-guide/docs/organising-your-data/creating-custom-fields.md

 Ideally, your field name is self-explanatory and users will immediately know what to enter.
 But in those cases where there is some ambiguity, or where you wish to help regulate how a certain field is used, you may enter help text here.
 If you enter it in Pre-form Help, your help text appears above the form field, and if you enter text in Post-form Help it appears below the form field.

-The help text appears in all uses of the field in administration pages and is inserted as the default help text when fields are assigned to a profile (see 'profiles').
+The help text appears in all uses of the field in administration pages and is inserted as the default help text when fields are assigned to a profile (see the *Profiles* section in this chapter).
 The person creating the profile can remove or change the help text there without impact on the original custom field definition.

 ### Required